niapoor/OMGCablePranks/README.md

 IMAGINING_RIT.txt

 ### Payload Description
+This payload opens a terminal and writes out cryptic messages on the screen, making it appear as if a hacker is typing it out in real time.
+The terminal it types in is full-screen and in green text.
+After all the messages are written, the terminal closes itself and beeps twice (for added effect).

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## YouTube Video Prank 🎵

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Wallpaper Photo Surprise 📸

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Blue Screen of Death 💀

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Extras
 ### Contact Information